 One of the easiest ways to tell the two species apart is to wait for them to land.
 If they fold their wings closed along their abdomens they are damselfies.
 If they leave their wings flat open they are dragonflies.
 Most of the dragonflies' life cycle is spent underwater first as an egg and then a larva.
 The larval stage can last two years or more, whilst flying adults mostly only survive for a couple of weeks.

 Changes that have taken place in the countryside in recent years has had a devastating effect on the dragonfly population.
 The loss of wetland habitat due to development and intensive agriculture, together with run-off and wind drift from insecticides and berbicides is having a devasting effect on dragonfly numbers.

-The Dragonfly Centre is run by volunteers from the British Dragonfly Society and is normally open at weekends from late May until the end of September, 10am - 4pm.
-The Centre has colourful displays, and two dippings ponds, with knowledgeable experts on hand to answer your questions and advise on the latest sightings.
+The Dragonfly Centre is run by volunteers from the British Dragonfly Society and is normally open most weekends from late May until the end of September, 10am - 4pm.
+The Centre has colourful displays, and two dipping ponds, with knowledgeable experts on hand to answer your questions and advise on the latest sightings.
 They also run dragonfly courses, details of which can be found on their website